htanzeel/carReservationSystem/README.md

 The application works on port 5000

+download docker
 download the project folder
-Open a terminal and browse to the folder where the Makefile is located run command "make build" to download the image and build run command "make run" to run the application open a browser and go to http://localhost:5000/appointments to get all reservations run command "make test" to run all the test cases
+Open a terminal and browse to the folder where the Makefile is located run command "make build" to download the image and build run command "make run" to run the application open a browser and go to http://localhost:5000/api/appointments to get all reservations run command "make test" to run all the test cases

 application runs on: http://localhost:5000/